yelouafi/cfrp/README.md

 > Observable (in the Ko and MobX sense) + Reducer (in the Redux sense) = Behavior

-A behavior is much like a Redux reducer in the sense it entirely depends on a Reducer for the update logic; Unlike Mobx/Ko Observables you can not set the value of an Observable directly but you have to declare the entire logic on the Creation
+A Behavior is much like a Redux reducer in the sense it entirely depends on a Reducer for the update logic; Unlike Mobx/Ko Observables you can not set the value of a Behavior directly but you have to declare the entire logic on the Creation

-A behavior is also much like a Mobx/Ko observable because you can react to its state changes.
+A Behavior is also much like a Mobx/Ko observable because you can react to its state changes.
 The advantage is that in scenarios like
-React Rendering you can get finer grained subscriptione (In Redux you can also subscribe to state change but you'll have to perform shallow comparisons to determine which parts have changed [like implemented in react-redux]).
+React Rendering you can get finer grained subscriptione (In Redux you can also subscribe to state change but you'll have to perform shallow comparisons to determine which parts have changed [like implemented in react-redux], and in case of dynamic collections like arrays or maps, you need to normalize the state tree in order to avoid unnecessary reconciliations).

 ```js